Fundamental Limits of Multiple-Access Integrated Sensing and Communication Systems: Introduction

-To address the broader scope of ISAC systems, Kobayashi \textit{et~al}.~\cite{kobayashi2018joint} drew from rate-distortion theory~\cite{el2011network} and introduced a pivotal performance metric known as the capacity-distortion tradeoff.
+~To address the broader scope of ISAC systems, Kobayashi \textit{et~al}.~\cite{kobayashi2018joint} drew from rate-distortion theory~\cite{el2011network} and introduced a pivotal performance metric known as the capacity-distortion tradeoff.
 In this framework, the precision of parameter sensing is quantified using general distortion functions, while the effectiveness of communication is evaluated through the classical Shannon communication rate.
-The authors modeled the sensing echo signals as strictly causal feedback and made the assumption that the sensing state coincides with the channel state, with perfect channel state information available at the receiver (CSIR).
-This allowed them to establish the optimal capacity-distortion tradeoff for ISAC systems employing monostatic sensing over memoryless point-to-point channels.
-In contrast, our recent work~\cite{liu2022information} has characterized the optimal capacity-distortion tradeoff for point-to-point channels where the sensing and channel states are correlated, and CSIR is imperfect.
-While channel state information (CSI) governs how transmitted signals propagate, combine, and are received at their destinations, the sensing operation primarily seeks to detect physical phenomena (represented as sensing states) within the channel.
-These sensing states are often correlated with but not necessarily identical to the CSI.
+The authors modeled the sensing echo signals as strictly causal feedback and made the assumption that the sensing state parameter coincides with the channel state, with perfect channel state information available at the receiver (CSIR).
+This allowed them to establish the optimal capacity-distortion tradeoff for ISAC systems employing monostatic sensing over discrete memoryless point-to-point channels.
+In contrast, our recent work~\cite{liu2022information} has characterized the optimal capacity-distortion tradeoff for point-to-point channels where the sensing state parameters and channel states are correlated with each other, and CSIR is imperfect.
+While channel state information (CSI) governs how transmitted signals propagate, combine, and are received at their destinations, the sensing operation primarily seeks to detect physical phenomena (represented as sensing state parameters) within the channel.
+These sensing state parameters are often correlated with but not necessarily identical to the CSI.
 Furthermore, achieving perfect CSIR in practice is challenging due to channel estimation errors.